It's a Crime (play-by-mail game): Gameplay

 Example order sheet from the February 1986 edition published by Adventures by Mail, illustrating how a player would transmit orders to the gamemaster.

 During the initial decade following publication, at the game's outset, players played a gang leader who led "a group of misguided youths"—one of 500 gangs in New York City.
-Players chose their own gang names, which included colorful varieties such as "Death Leopards", "Killer Penguins", "Molly Maguires", and "Zaphod Beeblebrox".
+Players chose their own gang names, which included colorful varieties such as "Death Leopards", "Killer Penguins", "Molly Maguires", "Clash City Rockers", and "Zaphod Beeblebrox".

 According to Hainley, success as a gang leader could lead to the next level—mob boss status.
 Hainley described his activities leading to mob boss status in a game of It's a Crime in Paper Mayhem, a magazine for play-by-mail gamers.
 For example, taking blocks of new turf was helpful in bringing in new " 'cruits."
 Having a large total gang size with associated arsenal was also consequential, composed of pros, punks, and 'cruits, all with different quality ratings.
 He also needed to monitor the morale of his gang members as low morale caused desertions.
 He could raise the morale of his gang by throwing parties for them.
 Raising money was done through various methods including selling drugs, as well as conducting firebombing, muggings, and robberies.
 And combinations of various orders enabled him to raise his notoriety level as a gang leader.
 In week 21, the most successful players were chosen as mob boss and sent separate paperwork.